All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 AI slop is a symptom of our digital age: when technologies allow for the generation of endless arrays of texts and images, but do not add meaning.
 Distinguishing quality from garbage is becoming increasingly difficult, so the responsibility lies with both readers and creators.

-Artificial intelligence can assist humans, but the true value of content is born where there is experience, emotion, and the author's thought.
+Artificial intelligence can assist a person, but the true value of content is born where there is experience, emotion, and the author's thought.

 The cover features a typical image that can be called AI slop.
-Interestingly, AI often uses the same patterns (colors, styles, etc.).
-Most likely, you have already seen images painted (generated in such a style).
+Interestingly, AI often uses the same patterns (colors, style, etc.).
+Most likely, you have already seen images drawn (generated in this style).

 This post doesn't have any additions from the author yet.

-Doomscrolling, doomprompting, and the Google effect: what are they?
+Doomscrolling, thought prompting, and the Google effect: what are they?

 16 Aug 10:49

-Doomscrolling, doomprompting, and the Google effect: what are they?
+Doomscrolling, thought prompting, and the Google effect: what are they?

 jargoniist